On Representing Resilience Requirements of Microservice Architecture Systems: Resilience Requirement Representation

 Thus the resilience requirement of an MSA System consists of the following information based on our definition on microservice resilience and MRMM: \begin{itemize} \item Service resilience goals; \item Disruptions that cause service resilience goal violations; \item Resilience mechanisms established to mitigate impacts of disruptions. \end{itemize}

 We proposed Service Resilience Requirement Model to represent the microservice resilience requirement above.
 The proposed requirement model consists of two views: Resilience Goal Decomposition View and Resilience Mechanism Implementation View.
-In Resilience Goal Decomposition View, we integrate notions of MRMM into a customized goal model, to represent service resilience goals.
-Disruptions causing service resilience goal violations are regarded as obstacles to service resilience goals, and resilience mechanisms are resolutions to these disruptions.
-Resilience Mechanism Implementation View uses microservice practitioners' existing documentation styles for resilience mechanisms (like architectural-level diagrams in \cite{newman2015building}\cite{Hole2016Anti}), to show how resilience mechanisms work in MSA Systems in a more expressive way.
-Figure \ref{fig:re-model} shows how notions in MRMM are represented in Resilience Goal Decomposition View, and how a resilience mechanism established in Resilience Goal Decomposition View is implemented in Resilience Mechanism Implementation View.
+The \textbf{Resilience Goal Decomposition View} is a customized model of a mainstream goal model, KAOS\cite{dardenne1993goal}, which is more expressive than other goal models\cite{nguyen2018multi}, and notions in MRMM are integrated into this goal model.
+The model uses basic elements in KAOS: \textbf{Goal}, \textbf{Obstacle}, \textbf{Agent} and \textbf{Domain Property}.
+Besides these elements, we add an new element: \textbf{Asset}, which represents services and system resources in MSA Systems.
+The \textbf{Resilience Mechanism Implementation View} uses microservice practitioners' existing documentation styles for resilience mechanisms (like architectural-level diagrams in \cite{newman2015building}\cite{Hole2016Anti}), to show how resilience mechanisms work in MSA Systems in a more expressive way.

+In Resilience Goal Decomposition View, service resilience goals are set and decomposed with the methodology of Goal-Oriented Requirement Engineering (GORE) \cite{van2001goal}: Service resilience goals are decomposed into resource resilience goals(e.g. resilience goals of services' containers or number of available service instances).
+Then service degradations that violate service resilience goals are identified.
+Service degradations are further analyzed and root cause disruptions that obstructs resource resilience goals are found out.
+In order to resolve disruptions, resilience mechanism are established.
+Finally detailed system behaviors are functionally decomposed from resilience mechanisms.
+These system behaviors will be executed by components of MSA Systems.
+The decomposed system behaviors are intertwined with the elements in Resilience Mechanism Implementation View.
+Figure \ref{fig:re-model} shows the symbolic representations of the elements in the proposed model, and the model's relation with MRMM.